givasile/effector/docs/design.md

 elsewhere, so `Partition` must not structurally assume a tree — hierarchy is optional display metadata (`parent_idx`).

-**Invisible memos are not state.** Performance caches (the masked-summary memo) are allowed inside the effect because they are semantically transparent — keyed by fit epoch, so a refit invalidates them, and they never change an answer, only its latency.
+**Invisible memos are not state.** Performance caches (the summaries memo, R14) are allowed inside the effect because they are semantically transparent — keyed by the feature's epoch, so a frame or config change makes stale entries unreachable, and they never change an answer, only its latency.
 A cache is not API surface; a stored partition would be.

 ## R13 — Importance